7db9a/immutag/README.md

 After incrementing the file versions some amount of times the ipfs addresses 'manifest' can be pegged to the bitcoin network.
 Users decide when to push, like on Github.

-A file store is updated and referenced by ipfs address on each file update.
+A file version-store is updated and referenced by ipfs address on each file update.
 That file, or its data, then becomes the latest ipfs 'peg'.

-That file store is version controlled with git.
+That file version-store is version controlled with git.

 ## Useful libraries